 Real GDP can then be used to determine if the U.S. economy is growing more quickly or more slowly than the quarter before, or the same quarter the year before.
 In this way, you can tell where the economy is in the business cycle.
 Here's the real U.S. GDP growth rate for every year since 1929.

-The ideal GDP growth rate is between 2 percent and 3 percent.
+The ideal GDP growth rate is typically between 2% and 3%.
 The BEA revises its quarterly estimate each month when it receives new data.
-You can see how the growth rate plummeted during the financial crisis in GDP current statistics.

 The GDP growth rate is critical for investors to adjust the asset allocation in their portfolios.
 They also compare countries' GDP growth rates.
 Countries with strong growth attract more investors for their corporate stocks, bonds, and even their sovereign debt.